DMU Safe Trace

 NHS Test and Trace QR Codes in community-used university spaces

 As some of our campus buildings and facilities are used by the local community, we will only be using NHS Test and Trace QR codes via the NHS COVID-19 app in these spaces.
-This includes all food outlets (e.g. Food Village, Riverside Café) and leisure and sports spaces such as the QEII Leisure Centre and Beaumont Park.
-See below for a full list of where NHS Test and Trace QR codes will be displayed.
+This includes all food outlets (e.g. Food Village).
+See below for a list of where NHS Test and Trace QR codes will be displayed.
 DMU Safe Trace QR codes will be used in teaching, learning and office spaces as they are primarily used by students and staff, while NHS Test and Trace codes will be in the entrances of the following buildings: